How to get business funding

 Kat WhiteBusiness FinancesLeave a Comment

-How to find business funding
+How to find small business funding

 Running a business requires money, and whether you’re an established small business or a brand-new start-up, you could always do with more of it.
 Many business owners and entrepreneurs don’t realise they’re eligible for financial support.
 And many others feel unable to take time out of running the day-to-day to research and apply for business loans or grants.
 However, in some cases, registering your business for funding can take a matter of minutes.
 Grants are usually available for a limited amount of time, so it’s worth checking closing dates when you’re researching, and staying up-to-date on what’s available so you don’t miss the boat.